A Comparative Review of the Rattle GUI for R

 For a summary of all my R GUI software reviews, see the article, R Graphical User Interface Comparison.

-Thanks to Graham Williams for the hard work that went into creating Rattle and for making it freely available to all.
+Thanks to Graham Williams for the hard work of creating Rattle and for making it freely available to all.
 Graham also made many suggestions that improved this article.
 Thanks also to Rachel Ladd, Ruben Ortiz, Christina Peterson, and Josh Price for their editorial suggestions.